japila-books/spark-sql-internals/docs/spark-sql-hive-integration.md

 > All three execution engines can run in Hadoop YARN.
 ====

-xref:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[Builder.enableHiveSupport] is used to enable Hive support (that simply sets xref:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] internal configuration property to `hive` only when the Hive classes are available).
+xref:SparkSession-Builder.md#enableHiveSupport[Builder.enableHiveSupport] is used to enable Hive support (that simply sets xref:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] internal configuration property to `hive` only when the Hive classes are available).

 ```
 import org.apache.spark.sql.SparkSession